example42/example42.github.io/_posts/2018-08-20-puppet-classification.md

 - Different phases of Puppet application: an optional `firstrun` mode, where are defined what classes to include in the very first Puppet run, and three other phases, `pre`, `base` and `profiles` , classes defined for them are applied in that order (so typically in `pre` we include classes like proxy and repo settings which are a prerequisited for the others, in `base` the common classes we want on all the nodes (even if we can override them via Hiera) and in `profiles` the typical profile classes, as in the roles and profiles pattern).

-In order to use Psick classification we need to add the `psick` class to our nodes (this is safe, by default, without relevant Hiera data in the `psick::` namespace, the class does nothing), so we can just write in our `manifests/site.pp`:
+In order to use Psick classification we need to add the `psick` class to our nodes with whatever classification method we want and then configure everything via Hiera.

-    include psick

 Then we can use the psick module (which also provides a lot of profiles for common use cases) by setting Hiera data as follows, having different keys for Linux phases:

     psick::pre::linux_classes:
-      puppet: ::puppet
-      dns: psick::dns::resolver
       repo: psick::repo

     psick::base::linux_classes:
       sudo: psick::sudo
-      time: psick::time
       ssh: psick::openssh::tp
-      mail: psick::postfix::tp
+      mail: postfix

     psick::profiles::linux_classes:
       webserver: apache